 Since it hasn’t opened yet, I can’t say for sure how the exhibit will be set up but if it is anything like the exhibit from Downton Abby it will be a real treat.
 At that exhibit they had TV monitors set up behind some of the costumes playing the scene in which the costumes were worn.
 In addition, there was historical information regarding the appropriate time of day for various clothes and information on who could wear certain items.
 Did you know that only married women are allowed to wear tiaras?
 Tickets are on sale now.
 Call 800-449-3883.

 And you certainly don’t want to miss a visit to Longwood Gardens during the holiday season.
 Beginning now with the Chrsanthymum Festival and and then moving right into the Christmas season there is a fount of things to see and do.
 This includes holiday performances, the open air fire pit, a half million lights adorn the grounds of Longwood during this festive season, and organ concerts.
-Don’t forget, you can purchase your tickets at Hamanassett Bed and Breakfast for a slight discount and more importantly our tickets are timed or dated which gives you more flexibility.
-Click here for more information on Longwood.
+Don’t forget, you can purchase your tickets at Hamanassett Bed and Breakfast for a slight discount and more importantly our tickets are not timed nor dated which gives you more flexibility.
 There are the other DuPont mansions in the area to visit also including Hagley, Winterthur and Nemours.
 Free admission at Winterthur for veteran’s on Veteran’s Day.
 If you are a model railroad fan, don’t miss the display at the Brandywine River Museum.
 To check rooms at Hamanassett, click here.

 Ssssh.
 Best Kept Secrets Tour – November 24- December 8, 2019